Miguel-Fontes/hs-cli/README.md

 ## Contributing

-Take a shot on the application roadmap on the [issues](), and feel free to drop a message, a PR or the bass!
+Take a shot on the application roadmap on Taiga [issues](https://tree.taiga.io/project/miguel-fontes-hs-cli/kanban), and feel free to drop a message, a PR or the bass!